-The Company's customer securities activities are transacted on a delivery versus payment, cash or margin basis.
+The Company's customer securities activities are primarily transacted on a delivery versus payment or cash basis.
 In delivery versus payment transactions, the Company is exposed to risk of loss in the event of the customers' or brokers' inability to meet the terms of their contracts.